mteterycz/mteterycz.github.io/lab1/tiobe-list/Python.md

 2. **Versatile and Flexible**: Python can be used for various applications, including web development, data analysis, artificial intelligence, scientific computing, automation, and more.
 This versatility makes it a popular choice across different industries.

-3. **Large Community and Ecosystem**: Python has a vast community of developers and a rich ecosystem of libraries and frameworks (like Django, Flask, Pandas, NumPy, etc.), which can significantly speed up development and provide support.
+3. **Large Standard Library**: Python comes with a comprehensive standard library that provides modules and functions for various tasks, reducing the need for external libraries and speeding up development.

-4. **Cross-Platform Compatibility**: Python is available on various operating systems, including Windows, macOS, and Linux, allowing developers to write code that can run on multiple platforms without modification.
+4. **Strong Community Support**: Python has a large and active community, which means plenty of resources, tutorials, and third-party libraries are available.
+This support can be invaluable for troubleshooting and learning.

-5. **Strong Support for Integration**: Python can easily integrate with other languages (like C, C++, and Java) and technologies, making it suitable for projects that require interaction with other systems or languages.
+5. **Cross-Platform Compatibility**: Python is compatible with various operating systems, including Windows, macOS, and Linux, allowing developers to write code that can run on multiple platforms without modification.

 ### Disadvantages of Python: